haozhaoyun/medford/README.md

+# MEDFORD JSON TO RDF Converter json2RFD
 Introduction
 ------------------
-jsonToRfd is a Python library that converts MEDFORD JSON data into RDF/XML format using the rdflib library.
+MEDFORD JSON to RDF Converter is a Python script that converts MEDFORD JSON data to RDF/XML format using the rdflib library.
 It provides a simple way to transform MEDFORD JSON-based metadata into RDF triples, making it easier to work with Linked Data and semantic web applications.

 Installing
 ------------------
-To use jsonToRfd, you need to have the following Python libraries installed:
+To use json2Rfd, you need to have the following Python libraries installed:
     rdflib: The library to work with RDF data.
 You can install this library using pip:
     pip install rdflib

 How to Use
 ------------------
-1. Import the jsonToRfd class from the library into your Python script or application.
-2. Read your JSON data from a file or obtain it through any other means.
-3. Create an instance of the jsonToRfd class, passing the MEDFORD JSON data as a parameter.
-Call the json_to_graph() method of the instance to convert the JSON data into RDF triples.
-And call the graph_to_rdfxml() method to serialize the RDF data into RDF/XML format.
-4. Save the RDF/XML data to a file or use it as needed in your application.

-Here is a basic example:

-    from json_to_rdf import jsonToRfd

-    # Read JSON data from a file or any other source
-    with open('data.json', 'r') as json_file:
-        json_data = json.load(json_file)
+To use the JSON to RDF Converter, follow the steps below:

+1. Prepare your JSON data: Create or obtain the JSON data that you want to convert to RDF.
+2. Run the script: Execute the "json2rdf.py" script from the command line, providing the appropriate parameters.
+3. Command-line Arguments
+    --input: Path to the input JSON file.
+If not provided, the script will read JSON data from stdin.
+    --output: Path to the output RDF/XML file.
+If not provided, the script will write the output to stdout.
+4. Example
+    a.
+Convert JSON data from "input.json" to RDF/XML and save it to "output.rdf": python json2rdf.py --input input.json --output output.rdf
-    # Convert JSON data to RDF/XML
+    b.
+Convert JSON data from stdin to RDF/XML and print the output to the terminal: python json2rdf.py < input.json
-    converter = jsonToRfd(json_data)
-    converter.json_to_graph()
-    rdf_xml_data_bytes = converter.graph_to_rdfxml()

-    # Save the RDF/XML data to a file
-    with open('output.rdf', 'wb') as rdf_file:
-        rdf_file.write(rdf_xml_data_bytes)

 Design Principles
 ------------------